andrew henderson menu

 • No Physical Presence: You’ve been a Malaysian resident for the past three calendar years and will be a resident the following year.

-Scope Of Taxable Income For Malaysian Tax Residents
+Taxable Income for Malaysian Tax Residents

-The foreign income tax exemption was one of the most significant attraction points for foreigners moving to Malaysia, so naturally, that announcement came as a big blow to many.
+The foreign income tax exemption was one of the most significant attraction points for foreigners moving to Malaysia, so naturally, the announcement came as a major blow to many.
+However, the government recently announced a tax exemption on foreign-sourced income that provides temporary relief.

-Tax non-residents are subjected to a flat tax rate of 30% on total taxable income.
-Certain types of income are also subject to withholding taxes.
-Moreover, they can’t claim any tax reliefs or rebates.
+None of this affects non-residents – their foreign income is still tax-exempt, regardless of these conditions.
+Meanwhile, the Malaysian-sourced income of tax non-residents is subject to a flat tax rate of 30%.
+Certain types of income are also subject to withholding taxes and it’s not possible to claim any tax reliefs or rebates.

-How To Establish Residency In Malaysia
+How to Establish Residency in Malaysia

 Entry Permit